devseevali/git-the-simple-guide/PITCHME.md

 `git init`

-to create a new git repository. <!-- .element: class="fragment" -->
+to create a new git repository.

 ---